Best Dental Assistant Schools in Hawaii

 3. Apply early - healthcare programs often fill months in advance.

-4. Ask about financial aid and payment plans.
+4. Ask about payment options and payment plans.

-With the right training, you could be working in a dental office in less than a year.
+With the right training, you could be working in a dental office in about a year.
 Hawaii offers several strong programs that can help you enter this growing healthcare field quickly.

 Sources: